apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

 ### b. label your drives

-Using the masking tape and marker, label the usb drives as "live", "offline boot" and "offline apps".
-In the glacier protocol the "live" drive is named SETUP because that's all they ever use it for but we're going to be using this drive again and again, in order to communicate with our offline machine (via QR codes) and broadcast transactions to the network.
+Using the masking tape and marker, label the usb drives as "online", "offline boot" and "offline apps".
+In the glacier protocol the "online" drive is named SETUP because that's all they ever use it for but we're going to be using this drive again and again, in order to communicate with our offline machine (via QR codes) and broadcast transactions to the network.

 ### c. remove the netbook's wireless card